Barton County, Kansas

-Barton County (standard abbreviation: BT) is a county located in the U.S. state of Kansas.
+Barton County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Great Bend.
 As of the 2020 census, the county population was 25,493.
-Its county seat and most populous city is Great Bend.
-The county is named in honor of Clara Barton, responsible for the founding of the American Red Cross.
-It is the only one of Kansas' 105 counties to be named for a woman.
+The county is named in honor of Clara Barton, responsible for the founding of the American Red Cross, and the only county in Kansas to be named for a woman.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Barton County was established and named for Clara Barton.
 It is the only Kansas county named for a woman.